 Imtech Announces New Tamesis AD Plant Award from Thames Water

-Then there is the go ahead for new anaerobic digestion facilties for North Selby area:
+Then, there is also news of the go ahead for new anaerobic digestion of solid waste facilities for the North Selby area:

 CAMBI Awarded Contract for 2 Thermal Hydrolysis Process Projects in UK

 Cambi has been awarded a contract for the thermal hydrolysis process (THP) scope of the Beckton and Crossness (Thames Water) advanced digestion projects, serving two of Europe’s largest sewage treatment works.
 Tamesis (joint venture between Imtech and Langs) let a subcontract to Cambi in July 2012 for the turnkey supply of 2 separate 2×3 reactor B12 Cambi plants.
 That is one for Beckton and one for Crossness sewage treatment works.
 Both plants are expandable to larger capacities in the future.
 The works will be completed in 2014.